Chain-key Bitcoin (ckBTC)

-Chain-key Bitcoin (ckBTC) is an ICRC-1-compliant token that is backed 1:1 by bitcoin held 100% on chain.
+Chain-key Bitcoin (ckBTC) is an ICRC-2-compliant token that is backed 1:1 by bitcoins held 100% on the IC mainnet.

-The ckBTC functionality is provided through an interplay of two canisters, the ckBTC minter and the ckBTC ledger.
+The ckBTC functionality is provided through an interplay of two canisters:

 A simplified overview of the process to mint and transfer ckBTC is depicted in the following figure.